 Add the extra copy of the Litigants' Guide and a blank Case Management Plan to the package of documents to serve on the other person.

-Make a cover page for each of your copies
+Make a title page for each of your copies

-Make a cover page to attach to each copy of your Notice of Judicial Case Conference.
-You can use the blank Supreme Court cover page.
+Make a title page to attach to each copy of your Notice of Judicial Case Conference.
+You can use the blank Supreme Court Application Record title page.

 Your cover page should contain:

 - the style of proceeding (including the full names of the parties, court file number, and registry);

 - the title JUDICIAL CASE CONFERENCE and a brief description of what the material is about (for example, "RULE 7-1(7) Notice of Judicial Case Conference with respect to family matters");

 - contact information for each of the parties, or their lawyers, including:

 - each person's address for service, and